twinklehandaa/twinklehandaa/README.md

 ## Hi there 👋
-A machine learning and data science enthusiast exploring the world of tech 👩🏻‍💻
+I'm a machine learning and data science enthusiast exploring the world of tech 👩🏻‍💻

 ## 💻Tech Stack: